IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Delete a bucket

 A `DELETE` that is issued to an empty bucket deletes the bucket.
-After deleting a bucket the name is held in reserve by the system for 10 minutes, after which it is released for re-use.  *Only empty buckets can be deleted.* This operation does not make use of operation specific headers, query parameters, or payload elements.
+When the bucket is deleted, the name is held in reserve by the system for 10 minutes, after which it is released for re-use.  *Only empty buckets can be deleted.* This operation doesn't use operation-specific headers, query parameters, or payload elements.

 **Syntax**